NeilGirdhar/efax/README.rst

 This library provides a set of tools for working with *exponential family distributions* in the differential programming library `JAX <https://github.com/google/jax/>`_.

 The *exponential families* are an important class of probability distributions that include the normal, gamma, beta, exponential, Poisson, binomial, and Bernoulli distributions.
 For an explanation of the fundamental ideas behind this library, see our `overview on exponential families <https://github.com/NeilGirdhar/efax/blob/master/expfam.pdf>`_.

+The main motivation for using EFAX over a library like tensorflow-probability or the basic functions in JAX is that EFAX provides the two most important parametrizations for each exponential family—the natural and expectation parametrizations—and a uniform interface to efficient implementations of the main functions used in machine learning.
+An example of why this matters is that the most efficient way to implement cross entropy between X and Y relies on X being in the expectation parametrization and Y in the natural parametrization.

 Framework
 =========
 Representation
 --------------
-EFAX has a single base class for its objects: :python:`Parametrization` that encodes the distribution family, and the parameters of the distribution.
+EFAX has a single base class for its objects: :python:`Parametrization` whose type encodes the distribution family.

-Each such object has a shape, and so it can store any number of distributions.
+Each parametrization object has a shape, and so it can store any number of distributions.
 When operating on such objects, NumPy's broadcasting rules apply.
 This is unlike SciPy where each distribution is represented by a single object, and so a thousand distributions need a thousand objects.

 All parametrization objects are dataclasses using :python:`tjax.dataclass`.
+These dataclasses are a modification of Python's dataclasses to support JAX's “PyTree” type registration.

+Each of the fields of a parametrization object stores a parameter over a specified support.
-These dataclasses are a modification of Python's dataclasses to support JAX's type registration.
-This allows easy marking of static attributes.
-In JAX, a static attribute is one that induces recompilation of a function when it changes, and consequently there is more flexibility about what can be done with such an attribute.
-An example of a static attribute in EFAX is the failure number of the negative binomial distribution.
+Some parameters are marked as “fixed”, which means that they are fixed with respect to the exponential family.
+An example of a fixed parameter is the failure number of the negative binomial distribution.

-Each non-static attribute in an EFAX distribution is marked with a support.
 For example:

 .. code:: python